 Most dropshipping suppliers have some sort of dealer portal within their website where retailers can manage or place dropship orders.
 Sometimes, suppliers will only accept orders placed through this method.
 While simple, it is a very manual process that can become time consuming when receiving a lot of dropship orders.

 As with custom scripting in inventory data feeds, if a supplier allows a retailer to automate orders through an API or EDI, it is almost always a requirement to hire a developer and develop custom coding.
 As stated before, doing so can often be hard to maintain and can break, which can get expensive for a business.

-Similarly with automating orders via an API/EDI, FTP order automation requires the work of a developer to automatically send an FTP file to the supplier once an order gets placed.
+Similarly with automating orders via an API or EDI, FTP order automation requires the work of a developer to automatically send an FTP file to the supplier once an order gets placed.